videoai/videoai-sdk/README.md

 There is a simple command line tool you can use to test most of VideoAI's current functionality.

+The tool has a dependency on configparser: you can install this with "pip install configparser".

 ```
 python videoai.py --help